By David Provost for CoinWeek …..

 Jones was the only member of the Mint staff to prepare designs for the gold coin; her staff decided on its own that the honor of designing the gold piece should be hers as Chief Engraver.
 Assenting to their wishes, she worked only on the gold coin and left the designs for the other two coins to be developed by her team.

 On the reverse is presented a close-up view of Liberty’s hand holding her torch; rays are shown emanating from it.
 The torch is flanked by a phrase from the 1883 poem “The New Colossus” by Emma Lazarus.
-The inclusion of the Lazarus quote appears to have been driven, at least in part, by Chairman Annunzio.
-He very much wanted one of the new Liberty coins to feature a quote from the poem, publicly stating that it would be done “At my insistence.”
+The inclusion of the Lazarus quote appears to have been driven, at least in part, by Chairman Frank Annunzio (D-IL11).
+He very much wanted one of the new Liberty coins to feature a quote from the poem, publicly stating that it would be done “[a]t my insistence.”

 It was ultimately decided that the large planchet of the silver dollar coin provided the best opportunity to accede to Annunzio’s wishes without creating a design that would be overwhelmed by such an inscription.
 The reverse of the coin includes a portion of one line from the poem; the entire poem is presented here with the portion featured on the coin in bolded text.